 Here you will find a selection of meeting formats.
-The readings are suggested however, you may choose to have readings or have no readings at all.
-We do however suggest that the 12 Steps be read at every meeting because these are the basis of the program that changes our lives.
-Truly, the meeting is how the 12 Steps are introduced to a suffering addict.
+The readings are suggested; however, you may choose to have readings or have no readings at all.
+We do, however, suggest that the Twelve Steps be read at every meeting because these are the basis of the program that changes our lives.
+Truly, the meeting is the means through which the Twelve Steps are introduced to a suffering addict.